Active Substance: pirfenidone

-The mechanism of action of pirfenidone, the active substance in Esbriet, is not fully understood, but it has been shown to reduce the production of fibroblasts and other substances involved in the formation of hard fibrous tissue during the body’s tissue repair process, thereby slowing down the progression of the disease in IPF patients.
+The mechanism of action of pirfenidone, the active substance in Esbriet, is not fully understood but it has been shown to reduce the production of fibroblasts and other substances involved in the formation of fibrous tissue during the body’s tissue repair process, thereby slowing down the progression of the disease in IPF patients.

 In the first study, the patients taking Esbriet had a smaller reduction in FVC after 72 weeks than the patients taking placebo.
 The first study also found Esbriet to be most effective at the higher dose.
 The higher dose results from the first study, combined with the results of the second study (which involved the same higher dose), showed that the average reduction in FVC was 8.5% for patients taking Esbriet compared with 11% for patients taking placebo.

-What is the risk associated with Esbriet?
+What are the risks associated with Esbriet?

 Esbriet must not be used by patients already taking fluvoxamine (a medicine used to treat depression and obsessive compulsive disorder) or patients with severe liver or kidney problems.
 For the full list of restrictions, see the package leaflet.

-Why has Esbriet been approved?
+Why is Esbriet approved?

 What measures are being taken to ensure the safe and effective use of Esbriet?

-The company that makes Esbriet will set up a post-authorisation safety study in order to collect additional information on patients prescribed Esbriet and suspected side effects.
+The company that makes Esbriet has set up a post-authorisation safety study in order to collect additional information on patients prescribed Esbriet and suspected side effects.
 The company must also ensure that all doctors who are expected to prescribe Esbriet are provided with information material containing safety information on liver function and light-sensitive reactions.

 Other information about Esbriet